unioslo/harborapi/docs/usage/methods/create-update.md

 asyncio.run(main())
 ```

-[^1]: You can defend this behavior with certain interpretations of this quote from the RFC: *When a PUT
+[^1]: You can defend this behavior with certain interpretations of this quote from the RFC: *"When a PUT
    representation is inconsistent with the target resource, the origin
    server SHOULD either make them consistent, by transforming the
-   representation or changing the resource configuration [...]*.
-However, this is implicit behavior that is not documented anywhere by Harbor, so we have no way of knowing if it is intentional or not.
+   representation or changing the resource configuration [...]"*.
+However, this implicit behavior is not documented anywhere by Harbor, so we have no way of knowing if it is intentional or not.